Blog

 Gardening, however, isn’t always simple, and many people face setbacks due to a lack of knowledge.
 Planting without the right information isn’t sustainable—your tree may fail to grow, leaving you without any pears and needing costly replacements.
 Proper planting techniques save time, effort, and money in the long run.

-This is especially critical in new subdivisions (and even some older neighbourhoods) where the topsoil has often been stripped away, leaving barren land where even grass struggles to survive.
+This is especially critical in new subdivisions (and even some older neighbourhoods) where the topsoil has often been stripped away, leaving barren land or compacted soil where even grass struggles to survive.
 These soils lack the life and nutrients necessary for healthy plant growth.
 If you want to enjoy the benefits of your garden, soil regeneration is essential.
 With the right care and preparation, your pear tree—and your garden—can thrive.

 Fall planting is one of the greatest!